Dr. Butler's research website - Temporal Interpersonal Emotion Systems (TIES)

-I investigate emotional, self-regulatory and relationship mechanisms that contribute to physical and mental health.
-To guide this research I think in terms of interpersonal emotion systems, which involve the dynamic interaction of emotion components (subjective experience, expressive behavior, physiology) within and between partners over time in social interactions and close relationships.
+I investigate emotional, self-regulatory and relationship mechanisms that contribute to physical, mental and social wellbeing.
+To guide this research I think in terms of interpersonal emotion systems, which involve the dynamic interaction of emotion components (subjective experience, expressive behavior, physiology, cognition) within and between partners over time in social interactions, close relationships and teams.

-To study interpersonal emotion systems, I take a collaborative, cross-disciplinary approach and focus on multi-method data, including laboratory based manipulations, in-depth qualitative interviews and daily diaries collected from couples or families.
-The data from my studies includes self- and partner-reports (structured questionnaires, open-ended interviews), behavioral observations rated from videotapes and physiological indices.
+To study interpersonal emotion systems, I take a collaborative, cross-disciplinary approach and focus on multi-method data, including laboratory based manipulations, in-depth qualitative interviews and daily diaries collected from couples, families or teams.
+The data from my studies includes self- and partner-reports (structured questionnaires, open-ended interviews), behavioral observations rated from videotapes, physiological indices and cognitive measures.
 All measures are taken repeatedly over time-periods ranging from a few minutes to several years.
-To analyze such data, I make use of statistical methods appropriate for investigating complex intrapersonal and interpersonal systems evolving over time.

 My current research includes studies of:

 • computational approaches for modeling temporal interpersonal emotion systems (CompTIES, www.compties.org)

 • cultural influences on emotions and close relationships

 • physiological correlates of emotion and emotion regulation.

-Health is a complex dynamic state.
-Although many of the factors influencing health are beyond the individual’s control (e.g. global economics, genetics), emotions and relationships are potentially malleable.
+Wellbeing is a complex dynamic state.
+Although many of the factors influencing wellbeing are beyond the individual’s control (e.g. global economics, genetics), emotions and relationships are potentially malleable.
 It is for this reason that I target socio-emotional processes contributing to well-being.
-If we can better understand these processes we will be able to speak to the question, “What can individuals do to promote the health of themselves and their families, despite challenging life circumstances?”
-Answers to this question are central to developing successful behavioral health interventions.
+If we can better understand these processes we will be able to speak to the question, “What can individuals do to promote the wellbeing of themselves, their families and their work-groups, despite challenging life circumstances?”
+Answers to this question are central to developing successful behavioral health and performance interventions.